Before you dive in, if you are interested in motorsport sponsorship, check out these titles in our “sponsorship for motorsport” series:

 Then, send all that information forth to the target sponsor.
 Another in-person meeting, or at least a phone call may follow to discuss the information in your proposal.
 If nothing happens after about a week, follow up.

-The sponsor may request a few more alterations to your sponsorship plan.
+The sponsor may request a few more alterations to your race car sponsorship plan.
 Otherwise, if they’re happy, then you can proceed knowing your motorsports event is about to be awesome.

-My best advice will always be to let the sponsor tell you what they want and then use that as the basis for your assets list pricing and your proposal.
+My best advice is to let the sponsor tell you what they want and then use that as the basis for your assets list pricing and proposal.
 Otherwise, you’re only assuming what a sponsor needs, and you know what happens when you assume.

 Motorsports organizations rely heavily on sponsors, and often handfuls at a time rather than one or two.
 Even individual racers need sponsorship to fund them so they can possibly reach the big leagues.